radius-project/blog/scripts/blog-prompt.md

 - ONLY use information explicitly stated in the release notes above
 - Do NOT add any information not found in the release notes
 - Do NOT make up features, examples, code snippets or documentation links
-- Do NOT use marketing language like "we're excited", "introducing", "significant update"
-- Do NOT add introductory phrases like "Today we're announcing" or "We're pleased to"
-- Do NOT add horizontal rules (---) between sections
-- Do NOT speculate about future features or capabilities
 - DO NOT include breaking changes as a separate section
+- DO NOT add horizontal rules (---) between sections
+- DO NOT speculate about future features or capabilities
 - ONLY include code examples that are explicitly shown in the release notes
 - ONLY include links that are explicitly mentioned in the release notes or that you can verify exist in the Radius documentation
 - Verify the content thoroughly and ensure all details are accurate